jamiesmith/streamdeck-menulib/README.md

 ## Installation

-In the Release folder, you can find the file `com.gabrielperales.osascript.streamDeckPlugin`.
+In the Release folder, you can find the file `com.theastroshed.macmenuutil.streamDeckPlugin`.
 If you double-click this file on your machine, Stream Deck will install the plugin.

 ## But it doesn't work!